niklas-may/svgpipe/README.md

 export Default defineConfig({
   modules: {
-    // load SVGs from "./svgpipe/in/logo and process with 'css-mask' handler"
+    // load SVGs from "./svgpipe/in/icon and process with 'css-mask' handler"
-    logo: "css-mask",
+    icon: "css-mask",
-    // load SVGs from "./svgpipe/in/icon" and apply custom handler
+    // load SVGs from "./svgpipe/in/logo" and apply custom handler
-    icon: {
+    logo: {
       handler: (conf) => ({})
     }
   },